Dhruvmaniya7/voice-bot/day 13/README.md

 ## 🏗️ Architecture & Tech Stack

-Dhwani Voice follows a microservice-oriented architecture where the frontend client communicates with a central FastAPI backend, which in turn orchestrates calls to various external AI services.
+Dhwani Bot follows a microservice-oriented architecture where the frontend client communicates with a central FastAPI backend, which in turn orchestrates calls to various external AI services.

 **The data flow is as follows:**